clustervision/trinityX/doc/installation.rst

 This document describes the installation of a TrinityX controller, as well as the creation and configuration of an image for the compute nodes of a TrinityX cluster.

 Both procedures run on the machine that will be used as the controller.
-The requirements for this system, as well as for the compute nodes, are decribed in the `TrinityX pre-installation requirements`_.
+The requirements for this system, as well as for the compute nodes, are decribed in the :doc:`requirements`.
 It is assumed that the guidelines included in this document have been followed, and that the controller machine is ready for the TrinityX configuration.

 Controller installation